 - Policy and procedure assistance

-To join the Queen's Heart Safe Program and become a Heart Safe facility, please download and complete the application below:
+To purchase an AED and become a Heart Safe facility, please download and complete this application: Purchase an AED